Renting an Apartment After Bankruptcy

 Most people have more success speaking with an individual property owner than a rental agent.
 Unlike rental agents who must follow the company's rental guidelines, the property owner of the home you want to rent might listen to your personal story and consider your unique situation.

 When talking to the landlord, consider using the reasoning discussed above in the "Available Income to Rent an Apartment After Bankruptcy" section.
-The right landlord will be more interested in how much money you have to pay the rent than your past bankruptcy status.
+The right landlord will be more interested in how much you have to pay the rent than your past bankruptcy status.

 Solid Employment History Will Help You Rent an Apartment After Bankruptcy